Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Applying to online loan-finding services is easy:

-The lender may have you set up an auto-payment plan that electronically withdraws the monthly installments from your account.
-You can make additional payments anytime.
+Your lender might set up an auto-payment plan that automatically deducts your monthly installments directly from your bank account.
+Plus, you can make additional payments whenever it suits you.

 What Credit Score Do I Need For a Personal Loan?